October 6, 2022

 Terms and Conditions

 Websites should have legal documents setting out how their users can interact with them and what rights and obligations exist between websites and their users.
-Typically, two types of legal documents are needed in order to achieve this purpose.
+Typically, two types of legal documents are needed to achieve this purpose.
 Website Terms of Use and Terms of Service (also referred to as Terms and Conditions and User Agreement).

 3.1.
 What are the Terms of Service?